Sunnyside (American TV series)

-Sunnyside is an American sitcom created by Kal Penn and Matt Murray.
-The series premiered on September 26, 2019 on NBC.
+Sunnyside is an American television sitcom created by Kal Penn and Matt Murray.
+The series premiered on September 26, 2019, on NBC.
 The series is produced by Panther Co., Fremulon, 3 Arts Entertainment in association with Universal Television, with Penn and Murray serving as showrunners.
 On October 15, 2019, it was announced that NBC had pulled further episodes of the series from the air, and that the eleventh and final season of Will & Grace, initially held for midseason, premiered in its timeslot.
-It was the first network television cancellation of the 2019–20 television season.
-The remaining episodes have been released online on the NBC app/NBC.com and other video on-demand platforms.
+It was the first network television cancellation of the 2019–20 television season with the show being pulled from NBC's prime-time schedule and remaining episodes have been released online on the NBC app/NBC.com and other video on-demand platforms.
+The series was later canceled on June 15, 2020.

 Premise

 Set in Sunnyside, Queens in New York City, the series follows Garrett Modi, a fictional former New York City Councilman, who finds his calling when faced with immigrants in need of his help and in search of the American Dream.